feldera/storage-design/format.md

 - For each column:
   * The offset and size of its highest-level value index block (if any).
   * The offset and size of its highest-level row index block.
-  * The offset and size of the highest-level filter index block (if any).
   * The total number of rows in the column.

 # Data blocks